mkc2011/App-BLINC_iM/README.txt

-a sweep pattern is needed for the camera with sweep speed corresponding to the WTG rotational speed at a particular spot
+a sweep pattern is needed for the camera with sweep speed corresponding to the WTG rotational speed (downward linear) at a particular spot

 HUD Removed.